Betoken/Whitepaper/BetokenWhitepaper.md

 ---

 The Betoken fund runs in investment cycles, and at the start of each cycle there is a period of time where investors can deposit & withdraw their funds.
-When a user deposits $X$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:
+When a user deposits $X​$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:

+$$
-* $shares = \frac{X}{totalFunds} \times totalShareSupply$
+shares = \frac{X}{totalFunds} \times totalShareSupply
+$$

-When they withdraw $X$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
+When they withdraw $X​$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
 During the first cycle, when there's no money in the fund, we simply use:
+$$

-* $shares = constant \times X$
+shares = constant \times X
+$$
 After the deposit & withdraw period, managers can start making investment decisions for the fund by staking some Kairos — the name we use for control tokens.
 Decisions are immediately turned into actual investments using the equation

+$$
-- $investmentAmount = totalFunds \times \frac{decisionStake}{totalKairoSupply}$
+investmentAmount = totalFunds \times \frac{decisionStake}{totalKairoSupply}
+$$
 During the decision-making phase, managers can also sell any asset they invested in whenever they want at the current market price.
 After an asset has been sold, the fund's smart contract automatically determines how profitable the investment was and rewards/takes away Kairo based on the results.
-The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.
+The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)​$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.

 All investments should be sold before the end of the decision-making phase, or one's staked Kairos would be lost.